IgorKivishev/JavaRush-Tasks/README.md

 # JavaRush-Tasks
-# Проект обучения Java с JavaRush
+# Java Learning Project with JavaRush

-## Описание
+## Description
-Этот проект создан для отслеживания моего прогресса в изучении Java через сервис JavaRush. Здесь я сохраняю свои решения задач и отмечаю ежедневные обновления.
+This project was created to track my progress in learning Java through the JavaRush service.
+Here I save my solutions to tasks and mark daily updates.